Cascadia movement: Regional identity

-Public support for secession
+Polling

 Canada

-In British Columbia, a 2020 poll by Glacier Media and Research Co. has shown a significant growth of support for Cascadia and British Columbia as a standalone independent country.
-As a standalone country, support has gone up to 27% from 17% in 2018 and 2019, British Columbians aged 18 to 34 are more likely to feel that the province could be independent (37% growth in support) than those aged 35 to 54 (28% growth in support) and those aged 55 and over (18% growth in support).
-Support for the idea Cascadia specifically, of joining with Washington and Oregon in some fashion held quite a positive view, especially among younger generations, with those in support aged 18 to 34 at 66%, 60% of those aged 35 to 54 and 48% of those aged 55 and over.
-Support for the “Wexit” movement in Alberta remains low at 15%.
+In British Columbia, a 2020 poll conducted by Glacier Media and Research Co. found significant growth of support for Cascadia and British Columbia as a standalone, independent country.
+As a standalone country, support increased to 27 percent from 17 percent in 2018 and 2019.
+British Columbians aged 18 to 34 were more likely to feel that the province could be independent (37% support) than those aged 35 to 54 (28%) and those aged 55 and over (18%).
+As of 2020, British Columbians identify more with the Cascadia region than Canada seeing "more in common", and identification with Cascadia is particularly strong in younger generations — 66% age 18 to 34, 60% age 35 to 54, and 48% 55 and older.

-A poll commissioned by the Western Standard magazine in 2005 asked whether "western Canadians should begin to explore the idea of forming their own country", and 35.6% of respondents from Western Canada agreed.
+A poll commissioned by the Western Standard magazine in 2005 asked whether "western Canadians should begin to explore the idea of forming their own country", and 35.6 percent of respondents from Western Canada agreed.

-Angus Reid conducted a four part study on Western Canadian identity and surveyed 4,024 Canadians in late December and early January 2017 and 2018.
-It showed that 54 percent of British Columbians felt they had the most in common with Washington state, 18 percent picked California while just 15 per cent chose Alberta, 9% percent chose Ontario, and less than 3% chose Manitoba, Saskatchewan or another Canadian area.
-This connection, while not new, has steadily continued to grow (In 1991, fully half of B.C. respondents told the Angus Reid Group they had the most in common with Washington) and more telling, in 1991 there was a much greater degree of mutual recognition between British Columbia and Alberta, and other parts of Canada.
+Angus Reid conducted a four-part study on Western Canadian identity and surveyed 4,024 Canadians in late December and early January 2017 and 2018.
+It showed that 54 percent of British Columbians felt they had the most in common with Washington state, and 18 percent picked California.
+In comparison, just 15 percent chose Alberta, 9 percent chose Ontario, and less than 3 percent chose Manitoba, Saskatchewan, or another Canadian area.
+This connection, while not new, has steadily continued to grow.
+(In 1991, half of BC respondents told the Angus Reid Group they had the most in common with Washington.)
+In 1991, there was a greater degree of mutual recognition between British Columbia, Alberta, and other parts of Canada.

+In January 2025, Elizabeth May, a Canadian Member of Parliament for the Green Party of Canada, referenced the Cascadia movement and related academic research in response to U.S. President Donald Trump's remarks proposing the acquisition of Canada as the 51st state.